CraftAcademyLabs/ca_course/bmi_challenge/step_1_first_tests.md

 });
 ```

-In those tests we are calling a `calculate_bmi()` function on the `person` object we have created.
+In those tests, we are calling a `calculate_bmi()` function on the `person` object we have created.
 This will fail since we have no such function defined.

 ```javascript
 # src/person.js